Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 1. Pick a date — say, the second Monday of January — and put it on your calendar as a recurring event.
 Title it "QSBS Substantiation."

 2. Draft a template attestation.
-Two paragraphs, five confirmations, signed and dated.
+Two paragraphs, five confirmations, signed and dated — use the five confirmations listed in the section above.

 3. Send it to your CFO (or to yourself, if you're a solo founder and the same person who signs the financials).
 Get it signed before January 31.